 The IGF is supported by a Steering Committee which meets three times a year.

-Professor Fariborz Moshirian is the Director of the Institute of Global Finance (IGF) in the Australian School of Business at the University of New South Wales, Sydney.
-The IGF does collaborative research on Systemic risk, financial innovation and global financial stability with NYU, UCLA and has had joint work with the Asian Development Bank, the IMF, the World Bank, PwC and a number of world class research centres.
-Fariborz was the Bertil Danielsson Professor of Finance for 2006 (the Stockholm School of Economics and Nordea Bank).
+Professor Fariborz Moshirian is the Director of the Institute of Global Finance (IGF) at the UNSW Business School, Sydney.
+The IGF does collaborative research on Systemic risk, financial innovation and global financial stability with NYU, UCLA and has done joint work with the Asian Development Bank, the IMF, the World Bank, PwC and a number of world-class research centres.
+Fariborz was the Bertil Danielsson Professor of Finance at the Stockholm School of Economics.
 He is a consultant to the Asian Development Bank.
-He served as the Head of School of Banking and Finance at UNSW for over four years.
+He served as the Head of the School of Banking and Finance at UNSW for over four years.

 Fariborz has published a number of influential research works in leading international journals including the Journal of Finance, the Journal of Financial Economics, the Journal of Financial and Quantitative Analysis, and the Journal of Banking and Finance.
 These research works cover subjects such as global governance, global financial stability and prosperity, interconnectedness, world order, systemic risk and the financial and social challenges and opportunities of the 21st Century.